essentialkaos/bibop/COOKBOOK.md

 ```

-More working examples you can find in [our repository](https://github.com/essentialkaos/kaos-repo/tree/master/tests) with recipes for our rpm packages.
+More working examples you can find in [our repository](https://github.com/essentialkaos/kaos-repo/tree/master/tests) with recipes for our RPM packages.